C&H Paving Truck Accident Results in Fatality

 Another factor that leads to dump truck accidents is the presence of time restrictions and deadlines that can be placed on the drivers, incentivizing them to drive faster in order to reach their performance goals.
 Therefore, it is important to be on the lookout for trucks engaging in behavior such as speeding, following other vehicles too closely, driving inattentively, and failing to monitor their blind spots, as these situations might have an increased chance of a wreck.

 If you or someone you know has been involved in a truck accident, a truck accident attorney could help you.
-At Shiver Hamilton, our dump truck accident lawyers are experienced in dealing with wrongful death compensation and truck accident compensation claims and can fight for the justice you deserve.
+At Shiver Hamilton Campbell, our dump truck accident lawyers are experienced in dealing with wrongful death compensation and truck accident compensation claims and can fight for the justice you deserve.